to get the latest

 Does it hurt?

 Acupuncture needles are much finer than those used to give a shot or take blood: They are only about the thickness of a human hair.
 There's a tiny sting as they go through the skin, and then most people don't feel anything.
 Those who are energy-sensitive may feel a heaviness, dull ache, or tingling, but these are generally mild sensations and don't hurt.
 I am particularly gentle, since I've found that a light touch gets the same results as heavy stimulation.
 Acupuncture is like Aikido: The more precise your technique, the less force you need!

 You are the boss of your treatment.
 I will slow down or stop as soon as you ask.

 If you have a phobia of needles or are too nervous to try them, I can always just use acupressure.

 What should I expect?

-During the session, which lasts 45 minutes to an hour, you will feel happy and relaxed.
+During the session, which lasts 45 minutes to an hour, most people feel happy and relaxed.
 Falling asleep is quite common.
 You might feel warmer as your Qi and blood flow improve.
 Afterwards, some people feel mildly "high."
-If you've come in with a symptomatic complaint, such as back pain or sinus congestion, you should have immediate improvement.
+If you've come in with a symptomatic complaint, such as back pain or sinus congestion, you will probably feel immediate improvement.
 Due to feedback between the muscles and brain, if you have received OMM therapy you can expect even more improvement over the next day or two.
 Constitutional treatments, such as for digestive or hormonal issues, can take a little longer.